yeohhq/tp/docs/UserGuide.md

 ### 1.1 Archangel User Interface
 You will be using the interface displayed below when using Archangel.
 It consists of a "Main Dashboard" tab and a "Calendar" Tab.

-*For main dashboard tab,
+Main dashboard tab:
-   **Appointment List**: Shows the list of appointments that are scheduled.
+   * **Appointment List**: Shows the list of appointments that are scheduled.
-   **Patient List**: Shows the list of patients that are stored within Archangel.
+   * **Patient List**: Shows the list of patients that are stored within Archangel.
-   **Status Box**: Displays the response of Archangel for commands that are entered by the user.
+   * **Status Box**: Displays the response of Archangel for commands that are entered by the user.
-   **Command Box**: Input box for the user to enter their commands.
+   * **Command Box**: Input box for the user to enter their commands.

-*For calendar tab,
+Calendar tab:
-   **Calendar**: Shows the list of appointments that are scheduled within the current week in an in-built Calendar.
+   * **Calendar**: Shows the list of appointments that are scheduled within the current week in an in-built Calendar.
-   **Patient List**: Shows the list of patients that are stored within Archangel.
+   * **Patient List**: Shows the list of patients that are stored within Archangel.

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/GUI_Labelled_1.png" width="115%" /> <br />